Functions

 -

-Compares lhs less than or equal to rhs.
+=Compares lhs equal to rhs.

 Examples